Anton Lembit Soans: Education and work experience

-Anton Soans as a city planner before World War II
+As a city planner before World War II

 From 1923–28 he worked as a city architect at Tallinn City Architecture Department in the footsteps of Herbert Johanson.
 Soans' urban planning generally saw a lot of greenery, as the distribution of healthier lifestyles also increased the proportion of greenery in the city.
 Often this meant the creation of parks between the streets and the streets surrounded by trees.
 For example, the area between Narva and Tartu highways was completed under his supervision, including the plan of the Police Park, the plans for the area between Väike-Ameerikas, as well as Pärnu highway and the railway, which provided for several plantations A good example of a garden city is the construction of Aarde and Preesi streets in Pelgulinna (1927), using H. Johanson's four typical projects (1929).
 Harald Arman has said: "This was one of the first fully integrated garden towns with small apartments."

 1927–1928. the project "Air, Water and the Sun", which was created by Anton Soans, Edgar Kuusik and Frans de Vries, was awarded 1st Prize at the competition organized by the Pirita Coastal Planning Program.

 During 1927–28 Toompea hillside and the mound was restored, a pedestrian walkway was built, a stadium at the center of the park with a service building for schools in the center of the city.
 A quadrilateral fountain designed by Anton Soans was constructed on the pond's shore, near which was built a rock-garden.

 In 1928 was awarded the 1st Prize at the Kadrioru Park Reconstruction Competition.
 In 1935 Pelguranna Park Design Project.

 Anton Soans was able to implement the principles of planning town planning in a good manner, taking into account the historical development of urban architecture, and thus actively involved in urban planning in smaller cities, towns, factory settlements and residential areas.
 In 1923 Soans made the first plan of Haapsalu, which foresaw it as a new management and shopping center (not performed), a more densely populated main street of Karja, a fire fighting house, a sanatorium specially for the resort and Läänemaa Gymnasium.
 In the same year, he designed, together with architect A. Eichhenhorn, a Tartu Ropka-Bishop Garden private district.
 In addition, there was work in the recreation areas in Sindi (1929), Rannamõisa (1929), Otepää, Vasalemma and Taevaskoja (1932).
 In 1925 a new mine was constructed on the edge of Kohtla-Järve, according to Anton Soans' general plan small dwellings and schoolhouses were built, wooden barracks and low-rise apartment buildings as dispersed groups (Hädaküla) and officials' houses (Siidisuka).
 He also designed a network of landscapes for a large pond in Kohtla-Järve, Pioneer Street and Pavandu houses.